 In addition to the top prizes, the competition awards $1,500 to each of the fourth- through sixth-place winners, and also grants an Audience Prize of $500.
 These are presented at the conclusion of the Recital Final round in Oberlin on Wednesday, July 18.
-An Honors Concert, featuring pianists standout performances from throughout the week, will be held in Oberlin Thursday, July 19.
+An Honors Concert, featuring standout performances from throughout the week, will be held in Oberlin Thursday, July 19.

-All Oberlin performances take place in Warner Concert Hall (77 W. College St.) and are free and open to the public; details about each round can be found at the official Cooper Competition website, and updates on the action will be posted the Cooper Competition's official Facebook page.
+All Oberlin performances take place in Warner Concert Hall (77 W. College St.) and are free and open to the public; details about each round can be found at the official Cooper Competition website, and updates on the action will be posted on the Cooper Competition's official Facebook page.

 “Since its founding, the Cooper Competition has been synonymous with outstanding performances from the world’s most talented young musicians,” says Dean of the Oberlin Conservatory Andrea Kalyn.
 “We are proud to reward their artistry with one of the most lucrative prize packages of any international youth competition anywhere, and we are forever grateful to Thomas and Evon Cooper and The Cleveland Orchestra for their enthusiastic support every step of the way.”

-TICKETS AVAILABLE NOW: Tickets for the Cooper Competition Concerto Finals at Severance Hall range from $15 to $30, and all students under age 18 are admitted free with a paying adult.
+TICKETS AVAILABLE NOW: Tickets for the Cooper Competition Concerto Finals at Severance Hall range from $13 to $30, and all students under age 18 are admitted free with a paying adult.
 More information can be found at the Cleveland Orchestra website or by calling 800-686-1141.

 The competition’s Recital Finals at Oberlin (July 18) and Concerto Finals at Severance Hall (July 20) will be broadcast live by Cleveland’s classical station, WCLV 104.9-FM.